 Having skimmed our list of the 5 best pineapple corers for your kitchen, you may be wondering, quite naturally, how we chose them.
 Every product type has its own special characteristics and features that need to be taken into account when evaluating the merits of a particular specimen, so it is important that we should point out which features are the most important for a good pineapple corer to have.

-Secondly, it is important that the knives on the pineapple corer are good quality, and that the average size of a pineapple was taken into account when designing it.
-If the knives are too wide, they will cut into the nasty pineapple rind, and if they are too narrow, there will be a lot of pineapple left over on the sides.
+Secondly, it is important that the knives on the pineapple corer are good quality, and that the average size of pineapple was taken into account when designing it.
+If the knives are too wide, they will cut into the nasty pineapple rind, and if they are too narrow, there will be a lot of pineapples leftover on the sides.
 Furthermore, the sharper the knives, the better, but it should be pointed out that serrated knives do have a definite advantage over regular ones in terms of speed and ease of use.

 Let’s be real for a second – why would you even need a pineapple corer in your kitchen in the first place?
 There are so many useless kitchen gadgets on the market these days, and kitchens worldwide are getting cluttered with garbage tools you may only use once or twice a month at best, to dubious success.
 How is the humble pineapple corer any different?

 We would actually argue that there is no better tool for fruit lovers worldwide, and there are several reasons for that.
 Let us take a look at exactly how a pineapple corer can make your life easier, as opposed to some other useless kitchen gadgets which you may have in your kitchen.